-Psychophysical stimuli were used before to calibrate and test visual difference predictors: HDR-VDP-2 \cite{mantiuk2011hdr}, FovVideoVDP \cite{mantiuk2021fovvideovdp}, and ColorVideoVDP \cite{cvvdp}.
-However, those works involved a limited range of such stimuli and lacked a comprehensive comparison with other quality metrics.
-ModelFest dataset \cite{Watson_Ahumada_2005} offers a set of 43 contrast discrimination stimuli for testing visual models.
-Alam et al. \cite{Alam_2014} created a dataset for local masking in natural images for testing contrast masking models.
-We do not use either of these datasets as they provide less structured data that is more difficult to visualize and interpret.
-Several studies investigated the presence of contrast sensitivity function (CSF) in neural networks \cite{tariq2020deep,Li_Malo_2022,Akbarinia_2023}.
-Here, we argue that contrast sensitivity, while important, explains only human performance for very small contrast shown on uniform backgrounds.
-Therefore, in this work, we investigate both near-threshold and supra-threshold human vision characteristics (i.e., contrast masking and contrast matching).
+Psychophysical stimuli have previously been used to calibrate and evaluate visual difference predictors such as HDR-VDP-3 \cite{mantiuk2023hdr}, FovVideoVDP \cite{mantiuk2021fovvideovdp}, and ColorVideoVDP \cite{cvvdp}.
+However, these studies relied on a limited range of stimuli and did not provide a comprehensive comparison with other quality metrics.
+Other studies proposed datasets for testing psychophysical models.
+For example, the ModelFest dataset \cite{Watson_Ahumada_2005} provides 43 contrast discrimination stimuli for evaluating visual models, while Alam et al. \cite{Alam_2014} created a dataset for studying local masking in natural images.
+We do not use either dataset, as their data are less structured and more difficult to visualize and interpret.
+Furthermore, several works have explored the presence of the contrast sensitivity function (CSF) in neural networks \cite{tariq2020deep,Akbarinia_2023}.
+For example, Tariq \etal{} \cite{tariq2020deep} found that CNN features aligned with the CSF show higher correlation with human quality judgments.
+Similarly, Akbarinia \etal{} \cite{Akbarinia_2023} demonstrated that networks trained on natural visual tasks, such as object recognition or depth estimation, match the CSF as they focus on visual information similar to what humans use, allowing the networks to capture the limitations of the human visual system.
+However, contrast sensitivity alone primarily explains human performance only for very low-contrast stimuli on uniform backgrounds.
+Therefore, in this work, we investigate both near-threshold and supra-threshold aspects of human vision, including contrast masking and contrast matching.

 More recently, Cai et al. \cite{Cai_2025} used similar methods to ours to investigate whether computer vision foundation models learned low-level human vision features.
 Here, we focus on image and video quality metrics and customize our tests for such.
 For example, we include temporal (flicker) and color matching tests that are relevant for video and color metrics.